Don't let anyone convince you that the problem

 Submitter Justin notes: “Shop is located near Kadena US Air Force base.
 While these signs are a step up from completely discriminating against all NJ, it is ridiculous that they can get a sign saying people who can't speak Japanese are not admitted, but can't have someone translate a paper listing the 'rules and regulations of the shop' in English.”
 Quite.
 And the English translation is quite good too, so this “language barrier” feels more like an excuse just to exclude like the ones proffered by Onsen Yunohana back in 2001.
 The Moderator also wonders how Maimu will be testing customers' language ability, what the sufficient linguistic thresholds are to “pass”, and if it will be only be enforced on people who “look foreign”.

-still include them in the Rogues' Gallery to show that the
+in the Rogues' Gallery to show that the problem is more

 discrimination is a non-issue, because these are isolated

-or the sample size is too small) might think.
-How bad do things
+incidents or the sample size is too small) might think.
+How bad

-to get, how many places have to put signs up and refuse
+do things have to get, how many places have to put signs up and

 Full